HVAC COMPANIES IN DUBAI UAE

 An air handler pulls in air from your home through a return duct, passes it through a filter to remove dust or debris, etc and then pushes it through a series of coils.
 These coils are either heated or cooled up on seasonal requirements, and the air is then distributed through your home via a network of ducts.

 The air handler also contains a blower motor responsible for pushing the air through the system.
 This motor can be adjusted to control the speed of the air, allowing for more precise temperature control.

 How to Choose the Right Air Handler unit ?

-- Size: The size of your air handler is an important consideration, as it needs to be able to effectively circulate air throughout your home.
-If your air handler is too small, it will have to work harder to keep your home at a comfortable temperature, resulting in higher energy bills.
-On the other hand, if your air handler is too large, it may cycle on and off more frequently, which can also lead to increased energy costs.To determine the right size air handler for your home, it’s best to consult with a professional HVAC technician.
-They will be able to assess your home’s size and layout and recommend the appropriate size air handler for your needs.
+- Size: The size of your air handler is an important consideration, as it needs to be able to circulate air throughout your home effectively.
+If your air handler is too small, it will have to work continuously to keep the area at a comfortable temperature, resulting in higher energy bills.
+On the other hand, if your air handler is too large, it may start and stop more frequently, leading to increased energy costs.
+We suggest consulting a professional technician to determine the correct air handler size for your home.
+They can assess your home’s size and layout and recommend the appropriate size air handler for your needs.

 Chilled Water Pumps with VFD Control Panels.